scausio/oceantools/README.md

 <h2><em>Notes</em></h2>
 Before interpolation on the new grid, the tool applies a Sea-Over-Land (SOL) procedure.
 Here SOL is a python application implemented by E.Jansen at CMCC from a G. Girardi's fortran development.
-SOL extrapolates sea information on the land to avoid the loosing of data near coast due to interpolation with NaN or FillValue.
-Here we fixed the number of SOL iteration to 20, which in general is more than enough.
-Anyway, the user could decide to change the iterations, replacing <strong>iterations=20</strong>  in <strong>horizontal_regrid</strong> module of <em>oceantools/geometry/spatial_regrid.py</em>.
+SOL extrapolates sea information on the land to avoid the loosing of data near coast due to interpolation with NaN or FillValue. </em>.
 Please consider that SOL affects only data on land, and if, for example, the procedure fills completely an island, nothing occurs anymore even if the iterations continue.

 <h3> Author reference</h3>
 Please contact Salvatore at <em>salvatore.causio@cmcc.it</em> for questions, bugs, suggestions.